 by Kasey Pipitt

-I joined the Army on January 30, 2008 – a late bloomer to those of you that have been fighting the good fight for a while, I know.
-I arrived at 2nd Ranger Battalion in 2009, did three deployments and was wounded by a grenade on my third.
+I joined the Army on January 30, 2008.
+I arrived at 2nd Ranger Battalion in 2009, did three deployments, and was wounded by a grenade on my third.
 I was then honorably discharged from the Army in 2012.
 The day after I was discharged, I came back home to my family in Las Vegas, which was a big mistake.

 Since I’ve been out I have found it extremely difficult to be able to associate with anyone that doesn’t have the same experience as me, so to speak.
 I refuse to become close to anyone that I know wouldn’t have my back in any shitty situation I could potentially encounter while with them.
 There’s a certain trust that comes with that brotherhood that you obtain with those that you’ve served with.
 It’s something that cannot be replaced by anyone, even family.
 I will forever relate to the men I lived and served with as brothers of blood.
 I may have only known them for four years, but I feel as if I have known them for my entire life.

-This first appeared in The Havok Journal March 23, 2014
+This first appeared in The Havok Journal on March 23, 2014